Celebrating 25+ years of trusted chiropractic care

 Gym injury prevention Bundaberg often starts well before the first lift.
 Across local gyms, our Bundaberg Chiropractors are seeing that more people are training consistently to improve strength, fitness and overall general health.
-While this is a positive trend, our clinic is also seeing a rise in preventable gym-related injuries many of which are linked to pre-existing postural imbalances, poor lifting technique and inadequate recovery rather than the exercises themselves.
+While this is a positive trend, our clinic is seeing more preventable gym injuries linked to postural imbalances, poor technique and inadequate recovery rather than the exercises themselves.

 Understanding how your body moves, how posture influences strength, and how preparation affects performance is essential for training safely and sustainably.